Behaviour-Analytics/moodle-block_behaviour/README.md

 course.
 Either a file exported through the export form or through Moodle's report interface can be imported.

+Deleting data:
+Administrators can delete course data stored by the plugin.
+This may be useful when teaching a course with a new group of students.
+Or you may just want to delete old data and start clean.
+The delete data page has 3 options to delete clustering, graph configuration, or student log data.
+The clustering data is what is made when viewing and clustering students.
+This includes the clustering and membership data, as well as comment data.
+The graph configuration data is made when positioning the graph nodes.
+Deleting this data removes all graph configurations for the course as well as student centroid data associated with those graph configurations.
+The student log data is extracted from the Moodle logs and copied into another database table.
+It is the duplicated data that is deleted, not the Moodle log data itself.
+Data for all users in the course is deleted.

+The dashboard:
+The dashboard is still under construction, but has some working features.
+The dashboard consists of a number of links at the top of the page that will show different data.
+These include the summary tables, by graph and by iteration.
+The summary by graph shows the latest iteration of clustering and its results, while the summary by iteration shows results for all iterations.
+To view the summary for a single graph configuration, the graph can be selected from the select graph menu.
+Multiple configurations may be selected at once for comparison.
+When viewing graph summaries it is possible to download the shown data as a CSV file, less the bar graphs.

+There is also a surveys link that allows for survey management.
+There are 3 surveys installed by default and there is the option to make custom surveys.
+Currently only Likert scale and binary choice questions are available.
+The link in the surveys menu can be used in a URL type course module to give students access to the survey.
+The course id needs to be passed in the URL as well, which is done in the settings under URL variables, where the value is "id".
+Currently, a student may only take a survey once.
+When viewing survey responses, it is possible to download the shown data as a CSV file.

 A note about third-party Javascript Libraries: